If you don't have a system to backup your photos, then your photos are at risk.

 Click here to get a Free Trial for CrashPlan for Small Business

 It happens.
 Maybe the software doesn't get started, or gets accidentally shutdown.
 If I don't have a backup in a couple of days (that duration is something you can configure), I'll receive an email alert.
+You want to know if your system isn't going to backup your photos.

 When it comes time to upload your data files to an online service like Crashplan, be prepared to leave your computer on for a long time.
 Mine is on 24/7 anyway, so it's always available to upload a backup or save locally.